brick-breaker/brickBreaker/README.md

 sudo make install
 ```

 And it's installed!
-Now anytime you open up your console, you can simply type "christmas" and find out how many eves it is!
+Now you can break bricks whenever you please.

 ## Authors